 Intoxicated woman sleeping on Texas road narrowly escapes being hit by cars, dashcam video shows

-A suspected intoxicated woman narrowly escaped death early Saturday morning after she was captured on video sleeping on a Texas road as vehicle swerved to avoid running over her body.
+A woman who was believed to be intoxicated narrowly escaped death early Saturday morning after she was caught on video sleeping on a Texas road as a vehicle swerved to avoid running over her.

-The woman, identified as Jeanette Murillo, was caught “napping” on FM 1093 in Fulshear after Sgt.
+The woman, identified as Jeanette Murillo, was spotted “napping” on FM 1093 in Fulshear, west of Houston, after Sgt.
 Charlie Scott happened to drive down the road that morning.
-Police believe she ended up on the road after getting her car stuck in a ditch about 200 yards from where she “bedded down,” officials wrote in a Facebook post Tuesday.
+Police said she apparently ended up on the road after she got her car stuck in a ditch about 200 yards from where she “bedded down,” officials wrote in a Facebook post Tuesday.

-Dashcam video released showed Murillo, wearing a blue shirt and black pants, lying about halfway on the right side of the road.
+Dashcam video showed Murillo, wearing a blue shirt and black pants, lying about halfway on the right side of the road.

 “Thankfully, Sergeant Scott happened to be on patrol at the right time and in the right place,” police wrote in the post.
 “In the video you see the car in front of Sergeant Scott's police car swerve to avoid an object in the road.”